Caring for Elderly Parents What Matters Most

 What is Advance Care Planning?

-Let’s talk about the advance care plan meeting first and what this means specific to caring for elderly parents what matters most.
+Let’s talk about the advance care plan meeting first, and what this means, specifically to caring for elderly parents, what matters most.
 An advance care plan is a face-to-face meeting with a physician or, in some cases, a physician assistant, nurse practitioner, or certified clinical nurse specialist.
 The discussion centers around what are called advance directives.

-I relate this to estate planning with an attorney since these are discussions around legal documents that relate to future medical care if you, an aging parent, spouse, or someone else you care for is unable to make decisions.
-At an advance care plan meeting, you will be asked who you want to make medical decisions for you if you cannot.
+I relate this to estate planning with an attorney, as these discussions involve legal documents that pertain to future medical care if you, an aging parent, spouse, or someone else you care for, is unable to make decisions.
+At an advance care planning meeting, you will be asked who you want to make medical decisions on your behalf if you are unable to do so.

 Terms you may not be familiar with may be used.
 For example, a living will, a health care proxy, or health care power of attorney.
-In a living will document, you state the types of extensive care you want if you are in a life-ending situation.
+In a living will document, you specify the types of intensive care you wish to receive if you are in a life-threatening situation.

-So as I mentioned before, the use of feeding tubes, breathing machines, and other mechanical or invasive treatments that keep the body alive is considered extensive measures.
-Unfortunately, the individual with these interventions has little or no quality of life in many cases.
+So, as I mentioned before, the use of feeding tubes, breathing machines, and other mechanical or invasive treatments that keep the body alive is considered an extensive measure.
+Unfortunately, individuals with these interventions often experience a significantly reduced quality of life.
 Their health may not be expected to improve.

 Linking Health Care Power of Attorney to Financial Power of Attorney

 A health care power of attorney or proxy is the person you trust, plus a backup person who will make medical decisions for you if or when you are unable.
-In my opinion, advance care planning is not complete without talking about the financial aspects outside the realm of healthcare professionals.
+In my opinion, advance care planning is not complete without discussing the financial aspects beyond the realm of healthcare professionals.

 Here’s why talking about money is essential.
 What happens if or when you outlive your savings or don’t have enough income to pay for the care you need?

-Delaying these discussions can raise the stress level in your family.
+Delaying these discussions can increase stress levels in your family.
 Discussing care needs puts you in control.
 You can help aging loved ones apply for Medicaid and other public benefit programs if money will not be sufficient to pay for care costs in the long run.

 How to Avoid Family Care Disagreements